matterhorn-chat/matterhorn/docs/notification-scripts.md

     message.
   * The message body, sanitized of tabs (converted to spaces) and escape characters (converted to "<ESC>").

+* Version 2 and later: Matterhorn will invoke the command with zero arguments and pass notification data via JSON to the command's standard input.

 * Matterhorn will wait for the process to terminate.
 If the process emits any output to standard out OR if the command exits with a